nancyameshram02/CreditCardFraudDetection/README.md

 The important thing to note in this project is:  Credit card dataset is highly imbalanced because there will be more legitimate transaction when compared with a fraudulent one..

-To balance the dataset we use the undersampling technique which balances our dataset.
+To balance the dataset we use the undersampling and oversampling technique which balances our dataset.